ginger-tek/jerpy/README.md

 Plugins are loaded globally and their top-level objects, functions, and/or classes are made accessible in templates and pages.

-To add a plugin, make a new directory in the root called `plugins` and add the plugin folder to it.
+To add a plugin, simply copy/upload the plugin's folder to the `plugins` directory.

 Below is an example plugin for using Parsedown via a wrapper method: